akashpawar6474/DSA-/README.md

 385. Isomorphic Strings => THIS IS REALLY GOOD PROBLEM OF TWO HASHMAPS
 386. Third Maximum Number => very good proble with couple of edge cases
 387. Number of Segments in a String => very good problem with two pointers
+388. Minimum Deletions to Make String Balanced => this is same problem as max consecutive ones..
+389.